mike10004/har-replay/README.md

 the extension, which intercepts requests to HTTPS URLs and modifies the URL to use HTTP instead.
 See the unit tests for an example of this.

+Note that the extension will not rewrite URLs that are visited as a result of redirects.
+To swap HTTPS for HTTP in those URLs, you have to add a response header transform to the `ReplaySessionConfig` object.

 [har-replay-proxy]: https://github.com/mike10004/har-replay-proxy
 [switcheroo]: https://chrome.google.com/webstore/detail/switcheroo-redirector/cnmciclhnghalnpfhhleggldniplelbg
 [har-howto]: https://support.zendesk.com/hc/en-us/articles/204410413-Generating-a-HAR-file-for-troubleshooting